 Usually surgically treated.
 The surgery aims to place back the abdominal contents in their normal place, and then seal off the abdominal wall defect.

-Necessitates the opinion of a specialist oncologist who is responsible for treating cancers.
+This requires the attention of an oncologist who is responsible for treating cancers.
 The options are usually surgical, chemotherapy, and/or radiotherapy.
 The treatment regimen will depend on the type of tumor, stage of the tumor, and the general condition of the patient.